min2ha/ukwa-site/content/target/3278/index.en.md

   "start_date": "2013-10-01T04:00:00Z"
 }

-# Chartered Institute for Securities & Investment (CISI), The

 <p>Website of the Chartered Institute for Securities &amp; Investment (CISI), a professional body for the securities and investment industry in the UK.</p>